 Steven Swanbeck

 • Simple obstacle avoidance, particle filter-based localization, navigation using RRT* for global planning and a line-of-sight carrot planner for local planning, and SLAM using correlative scan matching and GTSAM for pose graph optimization implemented to run onboard an autonomous mobile robot in real time.

-• Hylacomylus: Memory Efficient and Robot-Agnostic SLAM for Operation in Large-Scale Environments with Computationally-Limited Hardware
+• Hylacomylus: Memory Efficient Mapping for Operation in Large-Scale Environments

+Steven Swanbeck